 The data do not lie—social businesses are the wave of the future.
-Global revenue from enterprise social networks is predicted to grow from 3.85 billion USD to 4.55 billion USD from 2018 – 2019.
+Global revenue from enterprise social networks is predicted to grow from 3.85 billion USD to 4.55 billion USD from 2018 to 2019.
 The reason for this growth is simple.
 As Forrester found, business can earn a 6x return on investment from adopting a “popular social network” for their business.

-Now, just because evolving your organisation into a more social business is lucrative (and appears inevitable), that doesn’t mean it’s easy.
+Now, just because evolving your organization into a more social business is lucrative (and appears inevitable), that doesn’t mean it’s easy.
 In fact, there are two huge challenges you will face—and have to overcome—when you decide to undertake your transformation.
 They are:

 - You will have to select the correct social tool.

 Please note that these two challenges are not exactly equal in size and weight.
-As we outlined in our previous article, when you’re looking to create a more social organisation, most of the big challenges you will face are change management problems—i.e. all the “soft” topics related to communication and behaviour modelling that ensure your people actually use the social tool that you give to them.
+As we outlined in our previous article, when you’re looking to create a more social organization, most of the big challenges you will face are change management problems—i.e. all the “soft” topics related to communication and behaviour modelling that ensure your people actually use the social tool that you give to them.
 Because change management failures are so common, and so disastrous, it makes sense to focus most of your transformation efforts around getting these activities in place, and executed properly.

 However, even though proper change management is critical—and often overlooked—we don’t want to completely gloss over the initial challenge you will face when you want to create a more social business: selecting the correct social tool in the first place!
-After all, even the best change management initiative will ultimately fail if it’s designed to drive adoption of a social tool that just doesn’t meet your organisation’s needs.To help clarify your decision, we’ve evaluated some of the most common tools for communication and collaboration—both traditional and social—on the market.
+After all, even the best change management initiative will ultimately fail if it’s designed to drive adoption of a social tool that just doesn’t meet your organization’s needs.To help clarify your decision, we’ve evaluated some of the most common tools for communication and collaboration—both traditional and social—on the market.
 These tools are:

 We’ve evaluated each according to three simple points:

 - Where it doesn’t work

 Let’s look at each in turn, and develop a clearer picture of which tools might best suit your social needs.